cloud-coder/cascon-2019-openshift/template-lab.md

 > **Note** The url specified for the secret is different from the one specified for the application deployment

-After the command returns, we can check the resrouces that are created and in progress to completion
+After the command returns, we can check the resources that are created and in progress to completion

 `oc get all`